JohnKendrick/PDielec/docs/_sources/software.rst.txt

 The molar absorption, the absorption and the real or imaginary permittivity can be plotted.
 Once a plot has been requested the calculation progress is shown in the progress bar.
 Some settings can be changed without the whole plot being recalculated.

-Analysis tab
+Analysis Tab
 ------------

-The *Analysis tab* shows a breakdown of the phonon modes into molecular components.
+The *Analysis Tab* shows a breakdown of the phonon modes into molecular components.
 The molecular structure of the unit cell is determined by the covalent radii of the atoms.
 These can be speficied individually if needed.
-The *Analysis tab* shows the number of molecules that have been found in the analysis.
+The *Analysis Tab* shows the number of molecules that have been found in the analysis.

 .. _fig-analysisTab: